ClawCloudClawCloud.sh

 2. Connect a channel — Paste your Telegram or Discord bot token.

-3. Choose a model — Pick from 94 curated models or bring your own API key.
+3. Choose a model — Pick from our curated models or bring your own API key.

 After checkout, ClawCloud provisions a dedicated VM, installs OpenClaw, configures your bot, and hands you a dashboard.
 The getting-started guide walks through each step with screenshots.